dream11/vertx-rest/README.md

 #### Timeouts

 * Default timeout for each JAX-RS route is `20` seconds
-* You can change the timeout of a particular JAX-RS resource by `@Timeout(<timeoutMillis>)` annotation on class or method
+* You can change the timeout of a particular JAX-RS resource by `@Timeout(value = <timeoutMillis>, httpStatusCode = <httpStausCode>)` annotation on the respective class or method
-* Note: 503 status code is returned in case of timeouts
+* Note: Since there is no official HTTP Status code for origin server timeout, it has been kept configurable.
+By default, 500 status code is returned in case of timeouts.

 #### Example Usage